How To Deploy MERN App on Netlify

 If you prefer manual upload:

-- Go to your frontend folder and run npm run build.
+- Go to your frontend folder and run

-- Drag and drop your build/folder.
+manually. - Drag and drop your

-- Netlify will host your frontend instantly.
+build/folder. - Netlify will host your frontend instantly.

 โ๏ธ Step 6: Connect Frontend and Backend

-Ensure your frontend's API calls are pointing to your deployed backend URL.
+Ensure your frontend's API calls are pointing to your deployed backend

-You can test this by opening your deployed Netlify site and checking if data loads correctly from your backend.
+You can test this by opening your deployed Netlify site and checking if

-If you encounter CORS errors, make sure to enable CORS in your Express backend:
+If you encounter CORS errors, make sure to enable CORS in your Express

 import cors from "cors";